-Since 2001, Interfaith Peace-Builders has organized 31 delegations and brought nearly 500 people face-to-face with the reality of the Israeli-Palestinian conflict.
-Delegations emphasize the grassroots voices of Israelis and Palestinians immersed in the reality of the conflict and present alternative images and analyses which reach deeper to uncover the roots of conflict and avenues pointing the way to change and reconciliation.
+Between 2001 and late 2009 (when this case study was published), Interfaith Peace-Builders organized 31 delegations, bringing nearly 500 people face-to-face with the reality of the Israeli-Palestinian conflict.
+Delegations emphasize listening to the voices of Israelis and Palestinians immersed in the reality of the conflict and presenting alternative images to uncover the roots of conflict while also highlighting avenues towards reconciliation.

-IFPB's Education and Advocacy Program focuses on movement building and civic engagement by empowering delegation participants to become forces for change in their own communities.
-Participants on IFPB delegations know that their on-the-ground experience is only the beginning.
-The Education and Advocacy Program emphasizes continued engagement, activist skills training, and empowerment to ensure that the delegation experience becomes a transformational event and a building block in the larger movement for Israeli-Palestinian peace and a just application of US policy in the region.
+IFPB's Education and Advocacy Program -what happens after delegations - focuses on movement building and civic engagement by empowering delegation participants to become forces for change in their own communities.
+We emphasize continued engagement and activist skills training to ensure that the delegation experience becomes a building block for larger work towards Israeli-Palestinian peace and more just US policy in the region.